adrienbolens/reinforcement-learning-and-quantum-simulations/README.md

 # Q-learning applied to quantum digitial simulations.

-This repository contains the files that I used for my current research project.
+This repository contains the files and programs I have written for my current research project.
+The reinforcement learning algorithms and the rest of the code for this project were all coded from scratch (except for the neural networks: I use Keras and TensorFlow for them).

+## Motivations (in brief):
 In quantum computing, a [quantum gate](https://en.wikipedia.org/wiki/Quantum_logic_gate) is a basic operation (mathematically, a unitary matrix) applied to a small number of quantum bits (qubits).

 One promising short-term application of quantum computers is to simulate quantum many-body dynamics [3, 4].
 However, it is a challenge to optimize the algorithms according to the resources available today.